Burn2:

 Center Camp Stage

 This is a more laid-back, relaxed environment, at Center Camp.
 While Center Camp occupies a 64x64 meter area, the stage is smaller, with plenty of area for dancing and comfortable seating on rugs, cushions or chairs, almost a sort of coffeehouse environment in a large round tent open at all sides.
-This is an ideal place for poetry readings, discussions, live singers and bands who find this type of environment better suited to them than the Main Stage.
+This is an ideal place for poetry readings, discussions, live singers and bands who find this type of environment well suited to them.
 Typically there is enough room to rez a piano (or one may be already be in place) or other instruments, microphones, etc. but it is not a large area.